Voices of the Hudson | Maurice D. Hinchey Hudson River Valley National Heritage Area

 Race and Immigration in Newburgh

-As you travel past the Newburgh-Beacon Bridge, gaze across the river to the Newburgh city skyline.
-It’s a beautiful mix of old and new that upon closer look can tell us a lot about the city's past and future.
-Listen to learn about Newburgh and the people who settled there.
+If you travel past the Newburgh-Beacon Bridge, gaze across the river to the Newburgh skyline.
+It's a beautiful mix of old and new that can tell a lot about the city's past and future.
+Europeans who first landed in New York City travelled up the Hudson River Valley to find a new home here.
+It was a thriving industrial town with a bustling downtown business district.
+Listen to learn about Newburgh.

 The Underground Railroad

-On a quiet side street, not far from the New York State Capital in Albany, there’s a three-story brick building that looks like the other houses on the block except there’s a small gold sign in front.
-It tells us this house was once the home of African American abolitionists Stephen and Harriet Myers.
-If you ventured up the wooden stairs to go inside, you’d be entering through the very door where the Myers welcomed hundreds of African Americans escaping enslavement in the mid 1800’s.
+On a quiet side street not far from the New York State Capital in Albany there’s a three-story brick building that looks like the other houses on the block except there’s a small gold sign in front.
+It tells us this house was once the home of abolitionists Stephen and Harriet Myers who welcomed hundreds of people escaping enslavement in the mid 1800’s.
 Listen to learn about the Underground Railroad in the Hudson Valley.
-For more information about the Stephen and Harriet Myers’ Residence, visit undergroundrailroadhistory.org.

 Birds of the Hudson Valley